denten-books/plain-text/1-metaphor.md

 effect, Richards cites the poet Percy Shelley who wrote the following in defense of poetry:

-> [poetic] language is vitally metaphorical; that is, it marks the before
+> [poetic l]anguage is vitally metaphorical; that is, it marks the before
 > unapprehended relations of things and perpetuates their apprehension, until
-> the words which represent them, become, through time, signs for portions or
+> words, which represent them, become, through time, signs for portions or
-> classes of thoughts instead of pictures of integral thoughts; and then if no
+> classes of thoughts instead of pictures of integral thoughts; and then, if no
 > new poets should arise to create afresh the associations which have been
-> thus disorganized, language will be dead to all the nobler purposes of human
+> thus disorganised, language will be dead to all the nobler purposes of human
-> intercourse [@shelley_essays_1840].
+> intercourse [@shelley_essays_1840, qtd. in @richards_philosophy_1936, 90-1].

 In highlighting the continually regenerative power of the poetic metaphor, Shelley anticipated what the cognitive school of metaphor theory was to confirm by empirical means more than a century later [@mojtabai_delusion_2000;
 @billig_metaphor_2005].
 Metaphors do not "die" as such.
 They continue to live, but also become naturalized: that is, understood literally.
 They create connections, which with time become habituated and invisible.
 Taken for literal truth, the metaphor loses its quality of mediation or literally "ferrying across."[^ln1-greek] For example, for many readers the idea of a "dead metaphor" itself no longer evokes death.
 The metaphor withers: once the connotation is lost it becomes a denotative statement lacking any exploratory or explanatory potential.
 In Shelley's view, all metaphors are destined to become habituated in this way, only to be reborn again in poetry.
 In their most generative form, metaphors produce new meaning.
 The creative juxtaposition between two as before unrelated conceptual domains brings novel aspects of experience to light.
 With time, the poetic metaphor degrades into a tired cliché.
 It no longer "perpetuates understanding."
 It dies in a sense of becoming an instrumental shortcut, a commonplace.
 In the words of Viktor
 Shklovsky: we "cease to experience" the trope.
-The metaphor "dries up" when we recognize it without apprehension [@shklovsky_voskreshenie_1914].
-It no longer generates new connections between domains, but merely reinforces existing ones.
-Vilém Flusser put it another way in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].
+The metaphor "dries up" when we recognize it without apprehension [@shklovsky_voskreshenie_1914].<!--unable to check quote/find page numbers as cited edition is in Russian.
+PRP--> It no longer generates new connections between domains, but merely reinforces existing ones.
+Vilém Flusser put it another way in writing that habituated idiom proceeds "smoothly," giving us no pause, without "bumps or interruptions" [@flusser_freedom_2003, 13 and 82].<!--I can't find these references in FM or any of the other referenced Flusser texts---may need hard copy to confirm.
+PRP-->

 Lakoff famously took exception to the idea of dead metaphors, arguing that even those metaphors that are thoroughly habituated can play a vital part in structuring everyday experience.
-He gave the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
-Grasping, in this case, is used as a synonym to "understanding."
+He gave the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.[@lakoff_death_1987 145] Grasping, in this case, is used as a synonym to "understanding."
 It indicates a transference of properties between physical (grasping) and mental (understanding) realms.
 Despite being commonplace, the metaphor is alive, Lakoff argued, because it continues to perform a function, naming a mental activity that we would otherwise find difficult to explain with precision.
-Such a metaphor is less dead than other, perhaps more novel, "one off" poetic tropes that fail to circulate widely [@lakoff_death_1987].
+Such a metaphor is less dead than other, perhaps more novel, "one-shot" poetic tropes that fail to circulate widely [@lakoff_death_1987 145].
 The metaphor dies in the sense of being overused, but it dies also in another sense for not being used at all.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
 He gives the example of the English word *pedigree*, which originally referred to the French for "crane's foot," or *pied de grue*.
-The foot was historically used in a typographical flourish to decorate familial tree diagrams.
-In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
+The foot was historically used in a typographical flourish to decorate familial tree diagrams.[@lakoff_death_1987 143-4] In the previous example, when we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available to us.
 We understood something about grasping things and extended it to the capacity of the mind to take hold of ideas.
 By contrast, the average English speaker no longer perceives the *pied de grue* contained within the English *pedigree*.
 In the case of a commonplace, the metaphor is merely tired from frequent use, where it is completely dead in the crane's foot example.
 All habituated metaphors like "grasping ideas" and "pedigree" lose a measure of their symbolic connotation with time.
 Unlike "pedigree," the metaphorical nature of "grasping ideas" is at least available for casual interpretation.
 According to Lakoff, the underlying metaphor "the mind is like a hand" generates other meaningful phrases like "you have to *let go* of this idea."
 The crane's foot in the English "pedigree" has stopped generating novel connections.
 The conventional notion of dead metaphors, Lakoff objects, does not appropriately differentiate between the two cases of metaphor dysfunction [@lakoff_death_1987; @muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to produce new linkages, as is the case with grasping ideas.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user, as is the case with pedigree.

 Furthermore, note that a wholly unmotivated metaphor does not live at all.